 - a.
-MAT 212 Survey of Calculus -or-

-- b.
-Any mathematics course more advanced than MAT 212.

-- B. Core Studies (3 credits)

-1. Historical Perspective (3 Credits) Select and complete one course from the approved list of General Education Courses.

-C. Area Studies (20 credits)

-1. Physical and Biological Science (8) Select and complete two laboratory science courses from the approved list of General Education Courses.

-- 2. Arts and Humanities (6) Select and complete two courses from the approved list of General Education Courses. - 3.
-Social and Behavioral Science (6) Select and complete two courses from the approved list of General Education Courses (Except BSA 235). - D. Computer Systems and Applications (3 credits) 1.
+MAT 212 Survey of Calculus (3) -or- - b.
+Any mathematics course more advanced than MAT 212. - B. Core Studies (3 credits) - 1.
+Historical Perspective (3 credits).
+Select and complete one course from the approved list of General Education Courses. - C. Area Studies (20 credits) - 1.
+Physical and Biological Science (8 credits).
+Select and complete two laboratory science courses from the approved list of General Education Courses. - 2.
+Arts and Humanities (6 credits).
+Select and complete two courses from the approved list of General Education Courses. - 3.
+Behavioral Science (3 credits).
+Select and complete one course from the approved list of General Education Courses. - 4.
+Social Science (3 credits).
+Select and complete one course from the approved list of General Education Courses (Except BSA 235). - D. Computer Systems and Applications (3 credits) 1.
 CSA 110 Introduction to Computer Information Systems (3)